Treasure Boxes for Kids

 The Raindrop Chapter of Portland is still making children smile after all these years.

-This program brings joy to young hospital patients and makes the world more aware of decorative painting.
+This program brings joy to young hospital patients at the Shriners Hospital and makes the world more aware of decorative painting.

 When the boxes are completed please bring them to a Raindrop Chapter meeting or contact: